White blood cell differential

 A white blood cell differential is a medical laboratory test that provides information about the types and amounts of white blood cells in a person's blood.
 The test, which is usually ordered as part of a complete blood count (CBC), measures the amounts of the five normal white blood cell types – neutrophils, lymphocytes, monocytes, eosinophils and basophils – as well as abnormal cell types if they are present.
 These results are reported as percentages and absolute values, and compared against reference ranges to determine whether the values are normal, low, or high.
-Changes in the amounts of white blood cells can aid in the diagnosis of many health conditions, including viral, bacterial, and parasitic infections and blood disorders such as leukemia.
+Changes in the amounts of white blood cells can aid in the diagnosis of many health conditions, including viral, bacterial, and parasitic infections and blood disorders such as leukaemia.

 White blood cell differentials may be performed by an automated analyzer – a machine designed to run laboratory tests – or manually, by examining blood smears under a microscope.
 The test was performed manually until white blood cell differential analyzers were introduced in the 1970s, making the automated differential possible.
 In the automated differential, a blood sample is loaded onto an analyzer, which samples a small volume of blood and measures various properties of white blood cells to produce a differential count.
 The manual differential, in which white blood cells are counted on a stained microscope slide, is now performed to investigate abnormal results from the automated differential, or upon request by the healthcare provider.
 The manual differential can identify cell types that are not counted by automated methods and detect clinically significant changes in the appearance of white blood cells.

 In 1674, Antonie van Leeuwenhoek published the first microscopic observations of blood cells.
 Improvements in microscope technology throughout the 18th and 19th centuries allowed the three cellular components of blood to be identified and counted.
 In the 1870s, Paul Ehrlich invented a staining technique that could differentiate between each type of white blood cell.
 Dmitri Leonidovich Romanowsky later modified Ehrlich's stain to produce a wider range of colours, creating the Romanowsky stain, which is still used to stain blood smears for manual differentials.

 Automation of the white blood cell differential began with the invention of the Coulter counter, the first automated hematology analyzer, in the early 1950s.
 This machine used electrical impedance measurements to count cells and determine their sizes, allowing white and red blood cells to be enumerated.
 In the 1970s, two techniques were developed for performing automated differential counts: digital image processing of microscope slides and flow cytometry techniques using light scattering and cell staining.
 These methods remain in use on modern hematology analyzers.